IIIF/training/europeana/edm/Europeana_and_iiif.md

 - The rdf:about of the Provided CHO is the rdf:resource of the edm:aggregatedCHO property in the ore:Aggregation class

-- The rdf:about of the edm:WebResource class is the rdf:resource of the edm:isShownBy propert in the ore:Aggregation class.
+- The rdf:about of the edm:WebResource class is the rdf:resource of the edm:isShownBy property in the ore:Aggregation class.

 ## IIIF to EDM Profile

 IIIF images need some extra information in EDM.
 So an extension to [EDM](https://europeana.atlassian.net/wiki/spaces/EF/pages/2189262924/EDM+IIIF+EDM+classes+and+properties) was created which added an extra class and some extra properties.

-### Classes and key properties to use within the classes
+### New properties and class

-Two properties were added to the the edm:WebResource: svcs:has_service (to point to the IIIF service) and dcterms:isReferencedBy (for the IIIF manifest)
+Two properties were added to the the edm:WebResource: svcs:has_service (to point to the IIIF service) and dcterms:isReferencedBy (for the IIIF manifest).

-The svcs:Service class was created to indicate the level of implementation, using the properties dcterms:conformsTo and doap:implements
+The svcs:Service class was created to indicate the level of implementation, using the properties dcterms:conformsTo and doap:implements.

 This is summarised below: